leoslamas/book-green-threads-explained/the-stack.md

 > A stack is nothing more than a piece of contiguous memory.

 This is important to know.
-A computer only has memory, it doesn't have a special “stack” memory and a “heap” memory, it's all part of the same memory.
+A computer only has memory, it doesn't have a special “stack” memory and a “heap” memory, it’s all part of the same memory.

 The difference is how this memory is accessed and used.
 The stack support simple push/pop instructions on a contiguous part of memory, that's what makes it fast to use.
 The heap memory is allocated by a memory allocator on demand and can be scattered around in different locations.

-We'll not go through the differences between the stack and the heap here, since there are numerous articles explaining them in detail including a chapter in [The Rust Programming Language](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap).
+We’ll not go through the differences between the stack and the heap here, since there are numerous articles explaining them in detail including a chapter in [The Rust Programming Language](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap).

 ### What does the stack look like

 ![Simplified view of a stack](.gitbook/assets/image.png)

-Let's start with a simplified view of the stack.
+Let’s start with a simplified view of the stack.
 A 64 bit CPU will read 8 bytes at a time, even though the natural way for us to see a stack is a long line of `u8`so when we pass a pointer we need to make sure we pass inn a pointer to either address `0016`, `0008` or `0000` in the example above.

 The stack grows downwards, so we start at the top and work our way down.